 Assumes a positive adjustment to post 2003 dividends in our regression series by approximately 7%.
 This represents the delta between the current 15% dividend tax rate and an assumed rate of 33%, adjusted by our assumption that 40% of shareholders are individual taxpayers.

 The sensitivity to the PE multiple from a 1% change in the assumed tax rate is 0.1x.
-The sensitivity to the PE multiple from a 10% change in our assumption relating to the proportion of tax-paying shareholders is 0.1x Assumes a negative adjustment to pre 2003 dividends in our regression series by approximately 11%.
-This represents the delta between the

-2) Assumes a negative adjustment to pre 2003 dividends in our regression series by approximately 11%.
-This represents the delta between the current 15% dividend tax rate and a pre-2003 assumed rate of 33%, reduced by our assumption that 60% of shareholders were individual tax payers.
+The sensitivity to the PE multiple from a 1% change in the assumed tax rate is 0.1x.
+The sensitivity to the PE multiple from a 10% change in our assumption relating to the proportion of tex-paying shareholders is 0.1x.
+Assumes a negative adjustment to pre 2003 dividends in our regression series by approximately 11%.
+This represents the della between the current 15% dividend tax rate and a pre-2003 assumed rate of 33%, reduced by our assumption that 60% of shareholders were individual tax payers.
 The sensitivity to the PE multiple from a 1% change in the assumed tax rate is 0.1x.
 The sensitivity to the PE multiple from a 10% change in our assumption relating to the proportion of tax-paying shareholders is 0.1x.